commudle/commudle-ng/README.md

 ## Build for production

+- Run `npx nx reset` to clear cache (If you already build the project)
 - Run `npx nx run prerender:release` to build the project.
 The build artifacts will be stored in the `prod-server.zip` file.

 ## Design Framework / UI Kit